snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 ## Programming Language

-C++17 will be used.
+Primarily C++17 will be used.
+The aim is to use C++20 when it has better support in Clang.
+For now, C++20 concepts will also be used where possible.

 The latest version of Clang will be used.

 The code must compile on Windows, Mac, Linux, iOS and Android.
 Platform specific code must be kept to a minimum.
 Cross platform APIs and frameworks will be used.
 As much as possible, STL should be used.